zebrunner/carina/docs/databases.md

 Here is simple DB schema that will be used for that sample:
 ![db_schema](img/database-usage-1.png)
+We will implement mapping for Users and UserPreferences tables.

 ## Dependencies
 For integration with DB we recommend to use [MyBatis](http://www.mybatis.org/mybatis-3) ORM framework.
 MyBatis is a first class persistence framework with support for custom SQL, stored procedures and advanced mappings.
 To start with, let's add required dependencies into Maven pom.xml: